FMR1

 Location of FMR1 on the X chromosome.

 FMR1 (Fragile X Messenger Ribonucleoprotein 1) is a human gene that codes for a protein called fragile X messenger ribonucleoprotein, or FMRP.
 This protein, most commonly found in the brain, is essential for normal cognitive development and female reproductive function.
-Mutations of this gene can lead to fragile X syndrome, intellectual disability, premature ovarian failure, autism, Parkinson's disease, developmental delays and other cognitive deficits.
+Mutations of this gene can lead to fragile X syndrome, intellectual disability, FXPOI (Fragile X-associated primary ovarian insufficiency), autism, FXTAS (Fragile X-associated tremor/ataxia syndrome), developmental delays and other cognitive deficits.
 The FMR1 premutation is associated with a wide spectrum of clinical phenotypes that affect more than two million people worldwide.

 Function

 Synaptic plasticity

 FMRP has a diverse array of functions throughout different areas of the neuron; however these functions have not been fully characterized.
 FMRP has been suggested to play roles in nucleocytoplasmic shuttling of mRNA, dendritic mRNA localization, and synaptic protein synthesis.
 Studies of Fragile X syndrome have significantly aided in the understanding of the functionality of FMRP through the observed effects of FMRP loss on neurons.
 A mouse model of Fragile X Messenger Ribonucleoprotein implicated the involvement of FMRP in synaptic plasticity.
 Synaptic plasticity requires the production of new proteins in response to activation of synaptic receptors.
 It is the production of proteins in response to stimulation which is hypothesized to allow for the permanent physical changes and altered synaptic connections that are linked with the processes of learning and memory.

 Group 1 metabotropic glutamate receptor (mGluR) signaling has been implicated in playing an important role in FMRP-dependent synaptic plasticity.
 Post-synaptic mGluR stimulation results in the up-regulation of protein synthesis through a second messenger system.
 A role for mGluR in synaptic plasticity is further evidenced by the observation of dendritic spine elongation following mGluR stimulation.
 Furthermore, mGluR activation results in the synthesis of FMRP near synapses.
 The produced FMRP associates with polyribosomal complexes after mGluR stimulation, proposing the involvement of Fragile X Messenger Ribonucleoprotein in the process of translation.
 This further advocates a role for FMRP in synaptic protein synthesis and the growth of synaptic connections.
 The loss of FMRP results in an abnormal dendritic spine phenotype.
 Specifically, deletion of the FMR1 gene in a sample of mice resulted in an increase in spine synapse number.